ibpsa/project1-boptest/web/01_software.md

 <a class="button is-info" href="https://github.com/ibpsa/project1-boptest"><b>GitHub</b></a>

-# Use BOPTEST-Service (Coming Soon!)
+# Use BOPTEST-Service

-Use a web-hosted instance of BOPTEST that provides the functionality of BOPTEST ``v0.2.0`` as a web-service without the need to download or install anything locally.
+Use a web-hosted instance of BOPTEST that provides the functionality of BOPTEST ``v0.3.0`` as a web-service without the need to download or install anything locally.

 Get started with the [User Guide](/docs-userguide/index.html).